-Car park charges for some visitors will be introduced at Norfolk Wildlife Trust’s Cley and Salthouse Marshes, to contribute to the work required for the upkeep of car parks, footpaths and the conservation management of the nature reserve.
+Car park charges for some visitors will be introduced at Norfolk Wildlife Trust’s Cley and Salthouse Marshes visitor centre car park from Monday 2 August.
+The income will contribute to the work required for the upkeep of car parks, footpaths and the conservation management of the nature reserve.
 It will also help with improving our understanding of who is using our site and how.
 Parking will be free for the following:

 - Members of Norfolk Wildlife Trust